×

 Cimafunk, an Afro-Cuban rockstar, blends funk, Afro-Cuban, Latin, and electronic music.
 With hits like "Me Voy," Grammy nods, and shows at Coachella, he redefines Cuban music.

-STS9, a sonic pioneer blending electronic and acoustic sounds, is known for immersive live shows and innovative music.
-Inducted into the Colorado Music Hall of Fame, they headlined major festivals and founded 1320 Records.
+STS9, an electronic and acoustic instrumental five-piece, pioneers electronic dance music.
+Inducted into the Colorado Music Hall of Fame, they excel at immersive shows, charitable efforts, and own 1320 Records.

 Rebelution, founded in Isla Vista, CA, is known for their reggae style.
 Their debut, "Courage To Grow," led to seven Billboard Reggae #1s.
 With a GRAMMY nod and electrifying live shows, they’ve graced festivals like Bonnaroo and Coachella.